mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 output, and this is what we want.

 When I listen to this "Side Only" reverb in headphones, the representation is fully externalized.
-When I stand in front of the speakers it feels like I hear them playing.
+When I stand in front of the speakers, it feels like I hear them playing.
 However, since I'm listening to anti- and uncorrelated parts, the audio image is "smeared" and serves only for the purpose of envelopment.
 For a better effect, the reverb used for the "Side Only" channel is massaged by a